MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## Policy checker

-Run the policy tests for the different type of media files.
+The policy checker run tests on metadata grabbed by the conformance checker and metadata grabbing module (the Checker).

-The policy checker run tests on metadata grabbed by the conformance checker and metadata grabbing module.
+* runs the policy tests for the different type of media files.

 Interface :